 How long we keep your data, access, and complaints

-Your personal data will be held in a secure database until the end of the study; the end date is currently planned to be March 2023; this is later than previously estimated due to the impacts of the COVID-19 pandemic.
+Your personal data will be held in a secure database until the end of the study.
+The end date is currently planned to be March 2023; this is later than previously estimated due to the impact of the COVID-19 pandemic.
 At the end of the study all study data will be anonymised and all personal data will be deleted.

 You can request to see or update the personal data we hold at any time by contacting firstname.lastname@example.org.